amine-boukhris/contact-form-php/README.md

 # contact-form-php
-making a contact form that send a mail using javascript and php (I followed a tutorial)\n all credits to CodingNepal Youtube channel
+making a contact form that send a mail using javascript and php (I followed a tutorial)

+all credits to CodingNepal Youtube channel